Anna-Peng/thoughts/README.md

 # Collection of some childish things that I wrote

 Not a writer, just being human
+## Shape
+What is the shape \
+of a chair\
+missing its joints and necessary extensions for bodily contacts,\
+— a chair is a mere abomination.

+What is the shape \
+of a cup\
+lacking its warmth and the reservoir of comfort,\
+— A cup is a silly frivolity

+An executor at least employs the right tools for his mortal foe, \
+a chain that restricts the ankle,\
+a scythe that severs the muscle

+Malice now knows no selfhood, \
+a sea of cries drown in the presence of one Voice, \
+Benevolence now knows no corpus, \
+a world of care extended in the absence of any form. \
+— aren't these the most abominable of all?

+We sit in this moment, \
+with no one but a metaverse of souls \
+— in bytes that flows through anything concrete

+The only thing that touches \
+Is the beat of the drum roll. \
+an odious rhythm, \
+Boom boom boom, boom bang boom, \
+Humming along our skins and organs.

+Other than that \
+This world seems to have turned itself \
+into an abominable folly.

 ## Angel's Light and Momma's Touch
 ---